If you have no prior knowledge about trademark registration or anything to do with the trademarking process, you’re in the right place!

 Can a phrase be trademarked?

-You can trademark a phrase if the words take on a distinctive meaning, but you’ll have to prove that.
+You can trademark short phrases if the words take on a distinctive meaning, but you’ll have to prove that for commercial use.

-Does a trademark completely prevent others from using what I have protected?
+Does an existing trademark completely prevent others from using what I have protected?

 What’s the difference between ® and ™?